parzuko/deflect/readme.md

 ## Update Log:

+### May
+Algo implementation + API is ready
+Proceeding to frontend now

 ### April 7 + 8

 Developed pseudocode level understanding of the algorithm + what should be the plan of action for the project